OliverCulleyDeLange/location-alarm/README.md

 - IOS
   - Location when backgrounded
   - Sticky notification on lock screen with distance to alarm
-    - Red when alarm going off
     - Stop alarm action
-    - Open app on tap

 Cool things i wanna do eventually, maybe: